 Notice that in the verses in Hebrews 6, the Holy Spirit is mentioned in v.4.
 He is the way He has chosen to speak and minister to us, and the Holy Spirit is not a being apart from Him, but it is God Himself.
 It has to do a lot and entirely with His words because Jesus is the word, and the Spirit, Jesus and the Father are one.
 His words are inspired by Him.
 The Spirit is everything God is.
 Nothing more and nothing less.
 So, if we harden ourselves against it, He cannot just forget about this sin and attitude because how is He going to show us something if not through His Spirit and how is He going to forgive our sins if not through His power that comes from His Spirit.
 Yes, He forgives, but the Spirit convicts us in our sin and helps us to repent.
 It is His work.
 And how can it be accomplished if we reject it?

 This is my opinion, but I think the unforgivable sin is having to do with our persistence in not believing and hardening ourselves.
-I think that while in that condition we cannot just be forgiven.
+I think that while in that condition, we cannot just be forgiven.
 Someone must always be careful because if He continues in a certain sin, then He can be so hardened that it will not come to His heart at all to believe or to repent.
 He can have a different attitude then.

 Generally, to this topic, we can add the sin of Judas as well, when he betrayed Jesus.
 What he did was premeditated and we can see from the scripture he had already ongoing issues within his heart.
 He betrayed his master.
 This was something greater than denying Jesus, even if that can be severe sometimes, but here we speak about betraying Jesus to dead, meaning He would not be any longer with them and Judas knew what the outcome of his actions would be.
 And it was premeditated, while in Peter’s situation, who denied Jesus, it was reacted upon the moment.
 As Christians we can deny Jesus sometimes and be like Peter.
 I’m not saying this is a small issue.
 We can see how Peter cried afterwards and had to repent.
 Surely, we will be corrected by God if this happens in our life and if someone is a Christian, I’m sure that he has already experienced that in some situation and has learned something out of it.
 And watch out – we can be as Judas as well.
 This is to exchange God with something else.
 In Judas’ case that was the money.
 He was paid to betray His master.
 In other case, it might be something different.
 We are speaking about a permanent decision that will carry on and of a style of life here, not just about not being careful sometimes and reacting upon the moment.
 Judas and Esau have exchanged God for something else.
 It wasn’t an exchange of something small or something for the mean while, but a great and huge exchange.
 Judas sent his master to death and Esau sold his birthright, the one granting him the blessings.